markjlyon/pointeddicelessrpg/rules.md

 ### Passive

 A Passive stance allows the character to use 150% of their Aspect value for resistive and defensive purposes, but only 50% of their Aspect value for active skill use and combat purposes.

+## Actions

+Each character gains 2 actions a Turn.
+Each Action can be used to Move from Close to Near, Near to Close, Near to Far, and Close to Far

 ## Opposed Challenges